-Luncheon programs at Trumps Catering ($25) or Talmage Terrace ($19) start at 12 Noon, with the lecture starting at 12:30 PM.
-You must register for luncheon programs no later than the Thursday before the scheduled date.
+Luncheon programs at Trumps Catering (TC) ($25) or Talmage Terrace (TT) ($19) start at 12 Noon, with the lecture starting at 12:30 PM.
+You must register for luncheon programs no later than one week before the scheduled date.

 OLLI@UGA reserves the right to use photographs or video taken at any OLLI@UGA event or activity for general publicity purposes such as advertising, news articles, electronic presentations or Web content on behalf of the organization.